mattiadr/MALstreaming/README.md

 This script will work with most anime, but since there can be exceptions there might be some errors in the episode count.
 If you want to report a bug or request a feature you can:
 - <a href='https://github.com/mattiadr/MALstreaming/issues' target='_blank'>Submit an issue on github</a>
+- <a href='https://greasyfork.org/en/scripts/369605-malstreaming/feedback' target='_blank'>Start a discussion on GreasyFork</a>
 - Message me directly on <a href='https://www.reddit.com/user/mattiadr96/' target='_blank'>reddit</a> or <a href='https://myanimelist.net/profile/mattiadr' target='_blank'>MAL</a>
 - Email me at mattiadr96@gmail.com